 Traditional agencies confident enough to leave outdated PR metrics in the past will often suggest the greatest measure of success is how well their clients’ businesses are performing.
 If business performance is good and business objectives have been met — and PR has visibly supported that process — then the PR campaign has been successful.
 This is the fundamental logic of the Barcelona Principles pulled together by AMEC, designed to help the PR industry prove its worth.

-But by the same logic, if revenue and profit is down, PR has failed.
+But by the same logic, if revenue and profit are down, PR has failed.
 And that isn’t always the case.

 The point being, there are a million variables that may obscure the effectiveness of a traditional PR campaign.